ravendb/docs/Chapter01.rst

 Because the document database understand the format of the data, it can answer queries like that.
 Being able to perform queries is just one advantage of the database being able to understand the data, it also allows:

-* Projecting the docuemnt data into another form.
+* Projecting the document data into another form.
 * Running aggregations over a set of documents.
 * Doing partial updates (*patching* a document)